TheurgicClaw/DatabaseHandlingusingPython/README.md

- -To use Those Methods you need to Create An Account First Which will Give You an Account Number -And You can Try Other Methods Using That Account Number -And You Need to install Mysql-connector For Python
+ -To use Those Methods you need to Create An Account First Which will Give You an Account Number -And You can Try Other Methods Using That Account Number -And You Need to install Mysql-connector For Python -Also You'd need a Mysql Local Server In Your System